How to provide secure remote access to on-premises applications

 How does Application Proxy work?

-There are two components that you need to configure to make Application Proxy work: a connector and an external endpoint.
+There are two components that you need to configure to make Application Proxy work: a connector and an endpoint.

 The connector is a lightweight agent that sits on a Windows Server inside your network.
 The connector facilitates the traffic flow from the Application Proxy service in the cloud to your application on-premises.
 It only uses outbound connections, so you don't have to open any inbound ports or put anything in the DMZ.
 The connectors are stateless and pull information from the cloud as necessary.
 For more information about connectors, like how they load-balance and authenticate, see Understand Azure AD Application Proxy connectors.

 The endpoint can be a URL or an end-user portal.
 Users can reach applications while outside of your network by accessing an external URL.
 Users within your network can access the application through a URL or an end-user portal.
 When users go to one of these endpoints, they authenticate in Azure AD and then are routed through the connector to the on-premises application.

 - After the user has accessed the application through an endpoint, the user is directed to the Azure AD sign-in page.